Customer Care for the Mobile-First Consumer

 The average response time for a text message is just 90 seconds, and even that can feel too long when you’re waiting for an important reply.
 Compare that to the average response time for a customer support e-mail (around 12 hours), and it’s easy to see why consumer expectations may seem more demanding in a mobile-first world.

 Whether you’re just considering the mobile-first customer or honing your current support strategy to better serve them, consider both short- and long-term goals.
 Some website adjustments will take longer to roll out, while things like a click-to-call button can be quick to implement.
 If you don’t have the bandwidth to add full-time staff to support your social channels or offer text support, consider outsourcing to a team of experienced agents who’ve done both for a range of businesses.
-It’s a worthwhile investment; the payoff will be in the smiles on your customers’ faces when they eventually look up from their devices.This entry was posted in Customer Support.
+It’s a worthwhile investment; the payoff will be in the smiles on your customers’ faces when they eventually look up from their devices.This entry was posted in Customer Experience, Customer Support.
 Bookmark the permalink.